Teriks/pake/README.rst

 =====================

-Pake is able to run itself through the use of **pake.TaskContext.subpake** or even **pake.subpake**.
+Pake is able to run itself through the use of **pake.TaskContext.subpake** and **pake.subpake**.

+**pake.subpake** is meant to be used outside of tasks, and can even be called before pake is initialized.

-**pake.TaskContext.subpake** is preferred because it handles writing program output to the tasks output queue in a synchronized manner when multiple jobs are running.
+**pake.TaskContext.subpake** is preferred for use inside of tasks because it handles writing to the task's output queue for you, without having to specify extra parameters to **pake.subpake** to get it working correctly.

-A **pake.TaskContext** is passed into the single argument of each task function.
+**pake.TaskContext** instance is passed into the single argument of each task function, which you can in turn call **subpake** from.

 Defines can be exported to pakefiles ran with the **subpake** functions using **pake.export**.

 **pake.subpake** and **pake.TaskContext.subpake** use the **--stdin-defines** option of pake to pass exported define values into the new process instance, which means you can overwrite your exported define values with **-D/--define** in the subpake command arguments if you need to.

 Export / Subpake Example: